 You’re taking your first step and bringing yourself closer.

 If you can be comfortable being uncomfortable, you’ll be prepared to handle whatever situation that comes along your own life.
-Click To Tweet
+Share on XIt’s another example of coming out of the comfort zone and stepping forward and get her done.

 What else have you done to create your new beginning?